|Location:||Jangli Maharaj Road, Pune|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The temple is dedicated to the Hindu god Shiva, actually Lord Pataleshwar, God of the Underworld, is another name of Shiva.
+The temple is dedicated to the Hindu god Shiva, actually Lord Pataleshwar, God of the Underworld, which is another name or aspect of Shiva.
 The center of the temple is the Gabhara (sanctum), a cube-shaped room about three to four meters wide two smaller side chambers.
 It houses a lingam, the symbol of Shiva.
 Much bigger is the sabha-mandap, a hall with 30 pillars in three rows.

 This place is a temple and frequented by many Hindus.
 The locals very conservative, tourists are requested to wear decent clothes while visiting the temple.
 Alcohol is not allowed on the premises.